cdklabs/cdk-cicd-wrapper/docs/content/contributing/index.md

 The values can be placed into a `.env` file in the root of the project as well.

+### Checkout and Initialize the repository
+You can clone the repository from [GithHub](https://github.com/cdklabs/cdk-cicd-wrapper/).

+Execute the `task init` command.

 ### Publish the CDK CI/CD packages into AWS CodeArtifact

 #### Login to CodeArtifact